Chikayo-k/rate-your-stay/README.md

 **The project will be made up of six pages consisting of:**

-- The landing page, the first page a user will see after logging in will display a selection of reviews and articles.
+- The landing page, the first page a user will see after logging in, will display a selection of reviews and articles.

 - Detail page, this will show a selection of reviews from the various categories available.
 For example, reviews based on beaches/cities or historic sites.